 In the destination Folder screen you are asked to confirm the Destination Folder for the application software.
-Click Next to continue.
+If you would like, you may change the destination folder to another location.
+Click Next

 The wizard is ready to begin installation.
-Click Install to start the installation.
+Click Install on it.